Tutorials15 min read

 2. Mounts a full REST API at /api/collections/{name}/content

-3. Renders an admin screen at /admin/collections/{name}
+3. Renders an admin screen at /admin/content (filtered to that collection type)

 4. Generates types you can import in your frontend